Dr Kinnar Shah

 5. Follow up on important milestones of patients

-Now, before you start ringing all your clients or start calling up all those missed appointments or enquiries from the past 12 months – just know that around 63% of people who have requested information about your company may not make a buying decision for at least three months, and a further 20% often take more than 12 months to make a buying decision
+Now, before you start calling every patient or chasing every missed enquiry from the past 12 months – just know that around 63% of people who have requested information about your practice may not make a decision for at least three months, and a further 20% often take more than 12 months.
+Patience and a structured follow-up system, supported by the right dental office coaching, is what makes this strategy sustainable rather than overwhelming.

 How many people have you not followed up?
-These aren’t people that have ‘rejected’ you or one of your team, they are people that can tell you why they didn’t choose you, or why they didn’t attend their appointment or why they didn’t complete their treatment plan.
+These aren’t people who have “rejected” you or your team – they are people who can tell you exactly why they didn’t choose you, why they didn’t attend their appointment, or why they didn’t complete their treatment plan.

 Don’t be afraid to build a relationship.

-If they are celebrating a birthday or they have just had a new baby, keep in touch and see them as a lifelong patient – not just a one-time visitor.
+If a patient is celebrating a birthday or has just had a new baby, keep in touch.
+See them as a lifelong patient – not just a one-time visitor.
+This is the mindset shift that great dental office coaching instils: moving from transactional thinking to relational thinking, where every patient is a valued long-term relationship, not just a case to close.

-These are people you are honoured to look after, so take them into your life and value them.
+These are people you are honoured to look after.
+Take them into your life and value them.

-I truly encourage you to read my book, for the link click HERE
+I truly encourage you to read my book – click HERE for the link.